Discretionary Assessment Extension

 - Statutory declarations from relevant people

-Students with ongoing medical conditions or disabilities are encouraged to engage with the Disability Liaison Unit (DLU) and negotiate a Learning Access Plan (LAP).
+Students with ongoing medical conditions or disabilities are encouraged to engage with the Disability and Learning Access Unit (DLAU) and negotiate a Learning Access Plan (LAP).

 Disability is defined as: